Tame and relatively elliptic $\mathbb{CP}^1$-structures on the thrice-punctured sphere: Tame and relatively elliptic --structures

 \begin{remark} If $\sigma$ is the tame and relatively parabolic structure induced by complete hyperbolic metric of finite area, then $\dev$ is a global diffeomorphism, and horocycles develop to round disks.
 In particular, Theorem~\hyperref[thm:maxneighborhood]{D} holds for such a structure.
 However, there is no analogue of Theorem~\hyperref[thm:maxneighborhood]{D} in the general parabolic case.
 For example, consider the structure obtained by grafting $\sigma$ along an ideal arc, and let $\End$ be an end covering one of the endpoints of the grafting arc.
 If $U$ is any $\delta_\End$--invariant neighborhood of $\End$, then $V=\devc{\sigma}(U)$ is invariant under a parabolic transformation and contains its fixed point $p_\End=\devt(\End)$ in its interior.
 This forces $V=\cp$.
 In particular, we see that the local homeomorphism (analogous to the one considered in the proof of Proposition~\ref{prop:branched_covering})

 cannot be a covering map, because it is not injective and the image is simply connected. \end{remark}

+Throughout this section we have worked under the normalization in which the fixed points $p_\End,q_\End \in \cp$ of the rotation $R_\End$ are antipodal points at distance $1$.
+As established in Proposition~\ref{prop:branched_covering}, it follows that the critical radius of an end $E$ satisfies $\critrad{\End}\leq 1$.
 We conclude this chapter by discussing what happens when a tame structure $\sigma$ has an end $\End$ with elliptic holonomy and $\critrad{\End}=1$.

-By the above discussion, all the points on the boundary of $\maxN_{\End}$ must develop to $q_\End$.
+\begin{remark}[Structures on a twice-punctured sphere] Suppose $\sigma$ is tame and has an end $\End$ with elliptic holonomy and $\critrad{\End}=1$.
+By \eqref{item:branched_covering_1} in Proposition~\ref{prop:branched_covering} all the points on the boundary of $\maxN_{\End}$ must develop to $q_\End$.
 It follows from the proof of Proposition~\ref{prop:branched_covering} that in this case the boundary of $\maxN_{\End}$ cannot contain any isolated points in $\Sigmaw$.
 As a result, $\maxN_{\End}=\Sigmaw$.
 By tameness, this forces all the ends different from $\End$ to develop to $q_\End$.
 We claim that in this case $\Sigma$ must be a twice-punctured sphere, and $\sigma$ is the structure associated to a power map $z\mapsto z^\alpha$ for some $\alpha \in \RR\setminus \ZZ$.
-To see this, let $\gamma \in \pi_1(\Sigma)$ be a peripheral element distinct from any power of the peripheral element $\delta_\End$ which fixes $\End$.
+To see this, assume by contradiction that there is a peripheral element $\gamma \in \pi_1(\Sigma)$ distinct from any power of the peripheral element $\delta_\End$ which fixes $\End$.
 Then $\gamma$ moves $\End$ to another end $\gamma \End \neq \End$.
 By equivariance and tameness of the developing map (see Lemma~\ref{lem:devt_is_equivariant}) we see that